Chinyee, Gao Xingjian, Pat Hui & Wucius Wong

 Pat Hui & Wucius Wong

 Hui and Wong were both students of Lui Shou-kwan, Hong Kong’s doyen of Chinese ink painting.
-Hui and Wong have shared an interest in poetry, calligraphy and painting since they met 46 years ago.
-Known as the ‘Three Perfections’, this idea dates back to centuries ago, but the artists’ approach to it is totally contemporary.
-Wong not only uses poems from the Tang and Song Dynasties, he also composes modern poems as in Wind Wind Rain Rain.
-Writing in the running cursive style, the calligraphy is superimposed over the colourful abstract ‘landscape’ by Hui.
-To Hui it is a visual translation and interpretation of poetry comprising of colour, sound, scent and scenery.
+Hui and Wong have shared an interest in poetry, calligraphy, and painting since they met 46 years ago.
+Known as the ‘Three Perfections,’ this idea dates back to centuries ago, but the artists’ approach to it is totally contemporary.
+Wong not only uses poems from the Tang and Song Dynasties, but he also composes modern poems, such as in Wind Wind Rain Rain.
+Writing in the running cursive style, the calligraphy is superimposed over the colorful abstract ‘landscape’ by Hui.
+To Hui, it is a visual translation and interpretation of poetry, comprising color, sound, scent, and scenery.
 Through their collaborative work, minimalism and beauty transcend.

 Wucius Wong

-Although Pat Hui is still based in Minneapolis, Wucius Wong returned to Hong Kong after his experience in the U.S.A. to study western painting (1961-64), observe contemporary art in the West through a J.D.
-Rockefeller III fellowship fund in 1970, and lecture series in American universities in 1984.
-Wong has has developed his own style by mixing Chinese ink art with contemporary Western design aesthetics; he has integrated design geometry and majestic landscape in his work.
-He has authored many books on art and design, and his works are included in numerous museum and private collections
+Although Pat Hui is still based in Minneapolis, Wucius Wong returned to Hong Kong after his experience in the U.S.A. to study Western painting (1961–64), observe contemporary art in the West through a J.D.
+Rockefeller III fellowship fund in 1970, and participate in lecture series at American universities in 1984.
+Wong has developed his own style by mixing Chinese ink art with contemporary Western design aesthetics.
+He has integrated design geometry and majestic landscapes into his work.
+He has authored many books on art and design, and his works are included in numerous museum and private collections.